foroozandehgroup/nmrpoise/docs/frontend.rst

 ``-q, --quiet``

 Don't display the final popup at the end of the optimisation informing the user that the optimisation is done.
-Adding this flag is necessary when running POISE under automation, since the popup will block any subsequent actions until it is dismissed.
+This is mostly a matter of taste, as the final popup does not block any subsequent commands from being executed.

 ``-s, --separate``